run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 * The scheduler must ensure that multiple pods are started on what are typically multiple Nodes before the Job can start.
 * If one pod is preempted, the others are also immediately preempted.
+* When node pools are enabled, all pods must be scheduled to the same node pool.

 Gang Scheduling essentially prevents scenarios where part of the pods are scheduled while other pods belonging to the same Job are pending for resources to become available; scenarios that can cause deadlock situations and major inefficiencies in cluster utilization.